-Each year well over one-quarter of our students come to the College with little or no money at all.
-To serve these students, and to make sure they can enjoy the full RCN experience, RCN provides "Student Support", including travel support, and pocket money for local purchases, covering the cost of the student participating in a College programme over the student's first winter, then transport home in December of the second year.
+Each year well over one-third of our students come to the College with little or no money at all.
+To serve these students, and to make sure they can enjoy the full RCN experience, RCN provides "Student Support", including travel support, and pocket money for local purchases, covering the cost of the student of the student returning home each winter break, then transport home in December of the second year.